Nelson Stamler: Racket-busting prosecutor

 In 1947, Governor Alfred E. Driscoll appointed him to serve as Deputy Attorney General of New Jersey, working under Attorney General Walter D. Van Riper.
 He became well known as a "racket buster" in the 1950s when he led a war on illegal gambling operations.
 He won over 40 convictions and led hundreds of raids throughout the state.
 He was a strong advocate of wiretapping by law enforcement, especially as a means to fight illegal gambling operations.

-Harold John Adonis, a former aide to Gov. Driscoll, was accused of taking a $228,000 bribe to provide "state protection" for several gamblers, including Willie Moretti, who was murdered in Cliffside Park.
+Harold John Adonis, a former aide to Governor Driscoll, was accused of taking a $228,000 bribe to provide "state protection" for several gamblers, including Willie Moretti, who was murdered in Cliffside Park.
 Driscoll fired him in 1949, and Adonis fled to The Netherlands forcing New Jersey law enforcement officials to initiate extradition proceedings.
 Stamler said that Adonis, in a letter to him, identified others connected to the alleged bribe.
 Stamler was fired the following day.